bazel-contrib/SIG-rules-authors/go-tutorial.md

 https://github.com/chrislovecnm/bazel-go-example-code, and replace any references to that repository with your own.

+// TODO mention the repo that has all of the code.

-The we are using the [cobra](https://cobra.dev/) CLI framework for this project. cobra is commonly used by various projects including Kubernetes.
+The we are using the [cobra](https://cobra.dev/) CLI framework for this project.
+The cobra framework is commonly used by various projects including Kubernetes.
-The cobra-cli binary is provided by the spf13/cobra project for the intial generation of CLI code.
+The cobra-cli binary is provided by the project for the intial generation of CLI code.
+// TODO include the go call and mentioned the docs if then need them.

-Follow the (install instructions)[https://github.com/spf13/cobra-cli/blob/main/README.md] and install cobra-cli.
+Follow the (instructions)[https://github.com/spf13/cobra-cli/blob/main/README.md] and install cobra-cli.

 In the root directory of your project use go mod and init the code vendoring.

+// TODO what code formatting is supported.
 ```
 $ go mod init github.com/chrislovecnm/bazel-go-example-code
 ```